yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 Oh boy, [byte[]](https://github.com/liamwhite) sure has been busy this month.

-To start off, he is responsible for {{< gh-hovercard "9409" "implementing the SMAA anti-aliasing filter” >}} for our Vulkan and OpenGL backends.
+To start off, he is responsible for {{< gh-hovercard "9409" "implementing the SMAA anti-aliasing filter" >}} for our Vulkan and OpenGL backends.
 But that’s not the whole story, so let’s elaborate further.

 `SMAA`, or enhanced subpixel morphological antialiasing, is an improvement over [MLAA](https://en.wikipedia.org/wiki/Morphological_antialiasing) developed by the Spanish Universidad de Zaragoza and video game studio Crytek, of Crysis fame.